sky-pose-rick/ptcgl-credits/README.md

 ## Deck Simplifier

-Switches cards in the decklist with card rarities that come in the ptcgl starter decks.
-Also corrects some common mistakes in imports for energy and promo cards.
+~~Switches cards in the decklist with card rarities that come in the ptcgl starter decks.
+Also corrects some common mistakes in imports for energy and promo cards.~~
+Currently not working.